The TASEP speed process: Multiple speeds

 \subsection{Joint densities for 3 consecutive particles}

 This section contains the complete description of the joint distribution of $(U_0,U_1,U_2)$.
 The distribution is absolutely continuous with respect to the Lebesgue measure on each of the 13 subsets of $[-1,1]^3$ corresponding to a given order of these speeds (these include the cases where two or all three speeds might be equal).
-In \thmref{3speeds} we determine the densities on all of these subsets.

-\begin{thm} The joint distribution of $U_0,U_1,U_2$ is given by the following table, broken according to their order.
+In Theorem~\ref{T:3speeds} we determine the densities on all of these subsets. \begin{theorem} The joint distribution of $U_0,U_1,U_2$ is given by Table~\ref{table2},